SS Maloja (1910): Loss

 At about 1130 hrs vessels started to bring bodies ashore.
 The chief constable of Kent took charge of the dead and designated the Market Hall below Dover Museum as a temporary mortuary.
 45 bodies were recovered but about another 100 people were unaccounted for.

 Monuments

 13 of the dead are buried in the St Mary the Virgin New Cemetery, Dover.
 They include three servicemen, four women, and four children aged 3, 5, 6 and 8.

 The servicemen were given Commonwealth war graves.
-As well as the three buried at Dover, one is buried at Horsham and another at Portsmouth.
+As well as the three buried at Dover, one is buried at Horsham and another at Portsmouth.Stewardess Esther Seymour is buried in Hampstead Cemetery.

 Many of the 155 dead were Lascars.
 P&O erected a monument to 22 of them in St Mary's Cemetery.